Maintaining Leiden Communities in Large Dynamic Graphs

 In this section, we first present the overall efficiency results, then analyze the time cost of each component, and finally evaluate the effects of some hyperparameters.

-$\bullet$ {\bf Overall results.} Figure \ref{fig:exp_overal_time} presents the overall efficiency results where $b$ is set to its default value $1,000$.
+$\bullet$ {\bf Overall results.} Fig. \ref{fig:exp_overal_time} presents the overall efficiency results where $b$ is set to its default value $1,000$.
 Clearly, {\tt HIT-Leiden} achieves the best efficiency on datasets, especially on the {\tt it-2004} dataset, since it is up to three orders of magnitude faster than the state-of-the-art algorithms.
-That is mainly because the ratio of updated edges to total edges in {\tt it-2004} is larger than those in {\tt dblp-coauthor}, {\tt yahoo-song}, and {\tt sx-stackoverflow}.
+That is mainly because the ratio of updated edges to total edges in {\tt it-2004} is smaller than those in {\tt dblp-coauthor}, {\tt yahoo-song}, and {\tt sx-stackoverflow}.

-$\bullet$ {\bf Time cost of different components in {\tt HIT-Leiden}.} There are three key components, i.e., {\tt inc-movement}, {\tt inc-refine}, and {\tt inc-aggregation}, in {\tt HIT-Leiden}.
-We evaluate the proportion of time cost for each component and present the results in Figure \ref{fig:exp_proportion}.
+$\bullet$ \textbf{Time cost of different components in \texttt{ HIT-Leiden}.} There are three key components, i.e., {\tt inc-movement}, {\tt inc-refinement}, and {\tt inc-aggregation}, in {\tt HIT-Leiden}.
+We evaluate the proportion of time cost for each component and present the results in Fig. \ref{fig:exp_proportion}.
 Note that some operations (e.g., {\tt def-update} in {\tt HIT-Leiden}) may not be included by the above three components, so we put them into the "Others" component.
 Notably, in {\tt HIT-Leiden}, the refinement phase contributes minimally to the overall runtime.
-Besides, the combined proportion of time spent in its movement and aggregation phase is comparable to that of other algorithms. {\tt Inc-movement}, {\tt inc-refinement}, and {\tt inc-aggregation} consistently outperform their counterparts in other algorithms across all datasets, achieving lower absolute runtime costs according to Figure \ref{fig:exp_overal_time}.
+Besides, the combined proportion of time spent in its movement and aggregation phases is comparable to that of other algorithms. {\tt Inc-movement}, {\tt inc-refinement}, and {\tt inc-aggregation} in {\tt HIT-Leiden} consistently outperform their counterparts in other algorithms across all datasets, achieving lower runtime costs according to Fig. \ref{fig:exp_overal_time}.

-$\bullet$ {\bf Effect of $b$.} We vary the batch size $b\in \{10, 10^2, 10^3, 10^4, 10^5\}$ and report the efficiency in Figure \ref{fig:exp_shift_time}.
+$\bullet$ {\bf Effect of $b$.} We vary the batch size $b\in \{10, 10^2, 10^3, 10^4$, $10^5\}$ and report the efficiency in Fig. \ref{fig:exp_shift_time}.
 We see that {\tt HIT-Leiden} is up to five orders of magnitude faster than other algorithms.
-Also, it exhibits a notable increase as $b$ becomes smaller because it is a relatively bounded algorithm.
+Also, its runtime decreases substantially as $b$ becomes smaller since it is a relatively bounded algorithm.
 In contrast, {\tt ND-Leiden}, {\tt DS-Leiden}, and {\tt DF-Leiden} still need to process the entire graph when processing a new batch.